 Content - Decide when and what you'll share, including push notifications to community members and embedded Community widgets in your website and partner websites.
 We recommend having a detailed plan for at least the first month.
 Any more, and you'll have a harder time pivoting as you determine the community's interests.
-Any less, and you may feel rushed.
+Any less, and you may feel rushed or directionless.

-Roles - How will each community administrator interact with the community, and what protocols should they follow?
-Answering this question with clear guidelines for staff helps guarantee a distinct and unified voice.
+Roles - How will each Community administrator interact with members, and what protocols should they follow?
+Answering these questions with clear, documented guidelines for staff helps guarantee a distinct and unified voice.
 Train staff on using the Webex Events platform, share our moderation guide, and encourage staff to regularly attend our virtual office hours to ask our trained staff questions and get advice.

-Touch-points and protocols - Figure out cross-department touch-points and protocols to maximize ROI and ensure that each member is heard.
-For example, if a community member gives product feedback, then Product Management may need to be notified.
-Or, if a member asks about purchasing, Sales would likely step in.
+Touch-points and protocols - Figure out cross-department touch-points and protocols to maximize Return on Investment (ROI) and ensure that each member is heard.
+For example, if a community member gives product feedback, then your product management personnel may need to be notified.
+If a member asks about purchasing, a smooth handoff to your sales team is important.

 How often and what you should communicate will vary depending on your member base.
 Experiment to find out what resonates!

 First impressions matter, so don't welcome members into an empty space.
 Seeding content that garners interest from new members at the start is critical.
 You can always add more content later, and we highly recommend that you do!

 Create discussion boards with different categories and prompts to nurture conversations.
 Have your team comment, post, and add forum questions.
-No blank screens allowed.
-At the same time, your team's feedback will help you make any needed tweaks before the soft launch.
+No blank screens allowed. 🌈 At the same time, your team's feedback will help you make any needed adjustments before the soft launch.